 Tripartite Committee.
 At the end of the second semester of the programme (at the latest) a tripartite Research Committee is selected; they will monitor the Ph.D. thesis writing.
 This committee is chosen during a Department Board meeting on the recommendation of the Department postgraduate studies coordinator and the Ph.D. supervisor.
 The Ph.D. committee consists of: a) The research supervisor who is the main coordinator of the Ph.D. thesis; b) Another member of the Department of French and European Studies; c) Another member from either the Department of French and European Studies, or from another department of the University of Cyprus, or from another university or research center to the extent that this member works in a related discipline.
 The Committee evaluates the student's progress in his/her PhD studies and defines the examination type of the Comprehensive exam.

 Courses attendance.
+For the registration in the PhD programme, the Department may request the student to follow extra courses or seminars.
 The Supervisor may request from the PhD candidate to attend extra postgraduate courses offered by the University of Cyprus, if necessary for the candidate's research.

 Comprehensive Exam.
 The doctoral student must take a comprehensive examination, preferably by the end of the fourth semester.
 In case of failure, the doctoral student must repeat the comprehensive examination at the latest by the end of the sixth semester.
 In case of a second failure, the studies are interrupted.
 The Department of French and European Studies at the University of Cyprus is responsible for planning the Comprehensive exam.